fishcus/KAP-manual/en/integration/qlik.en.md

 For the installation of Qlik Sense, please visit [Qlik Sense Desktop download](https://www.qlik.com/us/try-or-buy/download-qlik-sense).

 ### Connection with Qlik Sense
-After configuring your Local DSN and installing Qlik Sense successfully, you may go through the following steps to connect KAP with Qlik Sense.
+After configuring your Local DSN and installing Qlik Sense successfully, you may go through the following steps to connect Kyligence Enterprise with Qlik Sense.

 1. From Windows Desktop Shortcut or click `Start` -> `All Applications` -> `Qlik Sense` -> `Qlik Sense Desktop` to open the application `Qlik Sense Desktop`.